Too Young for a Facelift? Not Even Close

 Why I Chose a Deep Plane Facelift at 46

 I didn’t wake up one day thinking I wanted to look younger.
 I wanted to look right.
-I wanted to be less embarrassed to take a picture with Steven, Zoe and Winston.
-I wanted to put on makeup and not feel like it was a waste of time.
+I wanted to be less embarrassed to take a picture with Steven, Zoe, and Winston.
+I wanted to put on makeup without feeling like it was a waste of time.

 I know my face.
-I’ve got a trained eye, years of experience in acute care, and a front row seat to aesthetic trainings every day.
+I have a trained eye, years of experience in acute care, and a front-row seat to aesthetic training every day.
 And what I saw in the mirror?
 It didn’t match how I felt.

-So yes, I got the deep plane facelift, and I have zero regrets.
+Yes, I underwent adeep plane facelift, and I have zero regrets.

 What’s a Deep Plane Facelift Anyway?